 We have an enthusiastic team that leads a full program of activities for children and youth.
 Our vision is to allow all young people, whatever their age, to have a personal relationship with God and play a full role in the life of our church.
-During lockdown, our children produced a weekly Kid’s Church service on Youtube – check it out here.
+During lockdown, our children produced a weekly Kid’s Church service on YouTube.
 We welcome children and young people of all ages – see here for details.

 We care about Seniors

 God made the earth to provide an amazing home for the human race.
 He also gave us a responsibility to look after it.
 When we fail, this leads to pollution, global warming and more severe “natural” disasters.
 The cost of this falls disproportionately on the poor.
 We encourage all those who attend Gold Hill to consider how to minimise their own adverse impact on the environment.
 Gold Hill has been awarded a Bronze Eco Church Award.

 We care about poverty and injustice

 Wherever we look around the world we see things that aren’t as they should be.
 356 million children live in extreme poverty.
 20 wars are raging around the world.
 In many countries, girls miss out on education and women are subjugated.
 Over 40 million unwanted babies are aborted each year.
 From 20 to 40 million people live in slavery.